Wondering how much you’ll need to pay in

 Below includes a list of income events common for crypto users.

 Receiving cryptocurrency as a referral bonus.
 Receiving cryptocurrency in an airdrop.
 Earning cryptocurrency interest.
 Receiving a paycheck in cryptocurrency.
 Earning cryptocurrency from staking and/or mining.
-Do I have to pay net investment income tax (NIIT)?
+What tax rates do I pay on NFTs?

 Itemized deductions can reduce your tax bill for the year.